 Analyze the Market and Start Small

-The first step is to focus on global and local competition when creating an online marketplace.
+The first step to create your marketplace platform is to focus on global and local competition when creating an online marketplace.
 Instead of competing directly with powerhouses like Amazon or eBay, shift your attention towards building an exceptionally well-designed app with key features.
 Start small, target a niche, and gradually expand your business.

 With an increase in marketplaces across the globe, competition is getting tighter.
 Your marketplace must have a unique selling proposition and should target a niche.

-Here is why you investing in a marketplace is a lucrative business opportunity:
+Here is why you investing in a marketplace mobile app is a lucrative business opportunity:

 - Because it’s not a brick and mortar store, marketplaces require a less initial investment.